 “Cat Stevens, Jimmy Page, Jeff Beck, David Bowie.
-I really liked Bowie’s lyrics a lot, the way he wrote.
+I liked Bowie’s lyrics a lot, the way he wrote.
 He could write a whole book in one song.
 How did he memorize all that?”

 Bowie was incredible.
 Did you ever see him live?